AUK-Feshior-Java/Animated-Hello-World/README.md

 # Animated-Hello-World
-<h2>Simple output hello is not ineresting, right?
+<h2>Simple output hello is not interesting, right?
 So, this programm outputs Hello World with fall animation</h2>